 - Puts makeup on

-- changes the radio, CD, or MP3 player; or
+- Changes the radio, CD or MP3 player

 Legal Experience You Can Count On

-At Lipton Law, our Southfield traffic accident attorneys have the legal experience and knowledge to hold distracted drivers liable for the injuries and other losses you and your family have suffered.
+At Lipton Law, our attorneys have the legal experience and knowledge to hold distracted drivers liable for the injuries and other losses you and your family have suffered.
 We are committed to helping you obtain compensation for lost wages, medical expenses, pain and suffering, and other damages.
-Call us today at 800-CAR-CRASH for a free consultation and to learn more about how we can protect your legal rights.